 If you have persistent vomiting or diarrhoea you could become dehydrated, so it’s important to have an adequate fluid intake.
-Let your doctor know if the diarrhoea or vomiting is severe or persistent so that effective medications can be prescribed to remedy this.
+Tell your oncology team if the diarrhoea or vomiting is severe or persistent.

 Brittle fingernails and toenails

 Some people gain weight while having chemotherapy, and there are many reasons for this.
 The drugs themselves can cause metabolic changes, your lifestyle will probably be less active than usual, and you may be eating more as a way of keeping nausea at bay.
-If your chemotherapy puts you into early menopause, this might also cause you to gain weight.
+If your chemotherapy causes early menopause, this might also cause you to gain weight.